asuiu/pyxtension/README.rst

 | |Coverage Status|

-`pyxtension <https://github.com/asuiu/pyxtension>`__ is a pure Python GNU-licensed library that includes Scala-like streams, Json with attribute access syntax, and other common-use stuff.
+`pyxtension <https://github.com/asuiu/pyxtension>`__ is a pure Python MIT-licensed library that includes Scala-like streams, Json with attribute access syntax, and other common-use stuff.

 Installation